RadeonOpenCompute/ROCm-ComputeABI-Doc/AMDGPU-ABI.md

 #### Kernel dispatch

 The HSA Architected Queuing Language (AQL) defines a user space memory interface, an AQL Queue, to an agent that can be used to control the dispatch of kernels, using AQL Packets, in an agent independent way.
 All AQL packets are 64 bytes and are defined in "HSA Platform System Architecture Specification".
-The packet processor of a kernel agent is responsible for detecting and dispatching HSAIL kernels from the AQL Queues associated with it.
+The packet processor of a kernel agent is responsible for detecting and dispatching kernels from the AQL Queues associated with it.
 For AMD GPUs the packet processor is implemented by the Command Processor (CP).

 The AMD HSA runtime allocates the AQL Queue object.
 It uses the AMD Kernel Fusion Driver (KFD) to initialize and register the AQL Queue with CP.
-Refer to ["AMD Queue"](#amd_queue) for more information.
+Refer to ["AMD Queue"](#amd-queue) for more information.

 A kernel dispatch is initiated with the following sequence defined in "HSA System Architecture Specification" (it may occur on CPU host agent from a host program, or from an HSA kernel agent such as a GPU from another kernel):
   * A pointer to an AQL Queue for the kernel agent on which the kernel is to be executed is obtained.
   * A pointer to the amd_kernel_code_t object of the kernel to execute is obtained.
 It must be for a kernel that was loaded on the kernel agent with which the AQL Queue is associated.
   * Space is allocated for the kernel arguments using the HSA runtime allocator for a memory region with the kernarg property for the kernel agent that will execute the kernel, and the values of the kernel arguments are assigned.
 This memory corresponds to the backing memory for the kernarg segment within the kernel being called.
-Its layout is defined in the HSAIL Programming Language Specification.
+Its layout is defined in "HSA Programmer Reference Manual Specification".
 For AMD the kernel execution directly uses the backing memory for the kernarg segment as the kernarg segment.
-  * HSA Runtime API or special HSAIL operations is used to reserve space in the AQL queue for the packet.
+  * Queue operations is used to reserve space in the AQL queue for the packet.
   * The packet contents are set up, including information about the actual dispatch, such as grid and work-group size, together with information from the code object about the kernel, such as segment sizes.
   * The packet is assigned to packet processor by changing format field from INVALID to KERNEL_DISPATCH.
 Atomic memory operation must be used.
   * A doorbell signal for the queue is signaled to notify packet processor.